MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Create a data collection rule and install the Azure Monitor Agent.md

 4. Click on the button labeled **Next: Resources >** to proceed.

+>**Note**: The Azure Monitor Agent will automatically be installed on the virtual machines (resources) selected to collect data.

 5. On the Resources tab, select **+ Add resources**.

 ![image](https://github.com/user-attachments/assets/619106b4-7f5e-44dd-98c7-129689ab89c0)